Julia Child’s Creamy Chicken & Mushroom (Supremes De Volaille Aux Champignons) lightened up!

 It takes less than 30 minutes to have this gourmet meal at your table — in one skillet — without any guilt.
 Keep it low carb and serve this over Zoodles or Cauliflower Rice OR carb load it with pasta and normal rice!
 The choice is yours.

 Beyond excited that I’d left out chicken breast early in the morning, I began exploring said recipe all over Google.
-Turns out, it’s easier to find than I thought.
-(Of course.
-Julia Child is somewhat of an icon — the original Martha Stewart — only without a police record).
+Turns out, it’s easier to find than I thought since Julia Child is somewhat of an icon.

 Immediately browsing her recipe, I knew you would want this chicken just as much as I did, with half of the calories.
 In comes my version.
 The recipe does include Julia’s original ingredients and method, plus my substitutions and the addition of broccoli!